Showing posts with label Genoa. Show all posts

 Genoa Grows

 After the sack of Genoa by the Fatimids, the city started to recover.
-One avenue for commercial growth was the Crusades, and the First Crusade gave Genoa opportunities.
+One avenue for commercial growth was the Crusades, and the First Crusade gave Genoa opportunities to find goods in the East worth trading.

 Genoa contributed a dozen ships and 1200 soldiers (a little over a tenth of it population) to the Crusade, setting out in July 1097.
 The Genoese provided naval support and supplies to the main army.
 Theirs were the ships that blockaded Antioch during the Siege of Antioch.
 In 1099, Genoese bowmen were important during the Siege of Jerusalem.